Atsuto Uchida: Post-playing career

 Following his retirement from professional football, Uchida moved to coaching when he was appointed as a role model coach for Japan U19.
 However, Uchida previously ruled out being a manager, citing as leadership to be difficult.

 On 28 March 2021, Uchida was hired as a sportscaster for TV Asahi's "Hodo Station".
 His first day of the job took place on 31 March 2021.
 Uchida was appointed as Schalke's team ambassador and LIXIL ambassador.
 On 22 September 2022, he was appointed as a football committee for the J1 League.

+On May 18, 2026 Uchida was announced as the new head coach of Nadeshiko Japan.

 International career

 Youth team

 Uchida represented Japan at several underage levels.
 Uchida was part of the Japan team for the 2006 AFC Youth Championship finals hosted by India.
 He helped the Japan's defence with two clean sheets in the first two matches in the group stage, which saw the side through to the knockout stage.
 Uchida later helped Japan reach the finals of the AFC Youth Championship by beating South Korea and Saudi Arabia.
 However, Japan finished runners-up after losing to North Korea on penalties.

 Uchida also took part in the 2007 FIFA U-20 World Cup finals hosted by Canada.
 He played his first match of the tournament and helped the side beat Scotland 2–1.
 This was followed up by helping Japan keep a clean sheet in the next two matches, which saw them go through to the knockout stage.
 However, the national side were eliminated by Czech Republic after losing on penalties.

 In July 2008, Uchida was called up to Japan U23 squad for the 2008 Summer Olympics.
 He played his first match of the tournament, starting the whole game, as Japan U23 lost 1–0 against United States.
 Uchida went on to make two appearances for the side in the tournament, as Japan were eliminated in the group stage.